rlv-dan/Snap2HTML/Snap2HTML/ReadMe.txt

               -system                    - Include system items

+			  -silent                    - Run without showing the window (only if both -path and -outfile are used)

   Notes:    Using -path and -outfile will cause the program to automatically
             start generating the snapshot, and quit when done!